 Everyone has a personal journey.
 No matter what you’ve been through, there is a lesson hidden within it.

 You can use these creative writing prompts to not only discover more about yourself, but perhaps light the way for others to see and understand as well.

-Here are 25 writing prompts about personal journey:
+Here are 25 writing prompts about your personal journey:

 - Write about a moment in your life that changed the way you saw the world.